-The Club runs a wide variety of competitions to suit all abilities from beginners to more experienced players.
+The Club runs a wide variety of association croquet and golf croquet competitions to suit all abilities from beginners to more experienced players.
 The majority are open to members of all levels of ability and use a handicapping system to help give broadly equal opportunities to players of differing standards.
 Other competitions are level play where handicapping does not apply.

 Fletton Trophy: A trophy for an advanced level play competition, donated by Anne Fletton in memory of her husband, Malcolm Fletton, who was Chairman of the Club when he died from a heart attack on 19 October 2001.
 The competition is played throughout the season.

 Mason Cup: A trophy for a full lawn handicap competition open to all members and played throughout the season, named in memory of Bert Mason who was a founder member and the first secretary of Chester Croquet Club when it was founded in 1977 and who died in 1987 after an operation.

 Hastings Wang Short Lawn Trophy: A trophy presented to the Club on 5 August 2012 by Hasting Wang, a founder member of the Club, for a short lawn handicap competition played throughout the season.

 Hibiscus Tournament: A one day short lawn handicap competition played at the end of the season for beginners and all members with a short lawn handicap of 8 and above (“high bisquers”) who have not previously won.
 The aim is to give relative newcomers to the game a chance to play in a competition against players of a similar standard.
 It was started in 1992 but was held for only one year.
 It was revived in 1999 when Malcolm Fletton designed and made a unique trophy from stainless steel and African Mopane wood.